Texas Foreclosure Process:What Homeowners Need to Know

 If no action is taken, your home could be sold at auction to the highest bidder.
 Often, this ends up being the lender.

-Step 5: Eviction (If Still Occupied)
+🪜 5: Eviction Process (If Still Occupied)

 After the sale, if you’re still living in the house, the new owner can file for eviction through the courts.
 This process usually takes about 1 to 3 weeks, but the clock starts ticking fast.